jed1337/microMips/README.md

 #MicroMips

-This case project, implements a simulator for a simplified MIPS64 processor.
+This case project implements a simulator for a simplified MIPS64 processor.

 ##Functionalities
 * R-type instructions